Rose Gold? Yellow Gold? Platinum? 3 Things to Consider When Buying an Engagement Ring

 #1: The Metal

 An engagement ring should stand out on the finger of the person who’s wearing it, so the color of the metal should complement the skin color.
+The color of the metal itself can easily make or break the way the ring looks as a whole.
 These are the most common and popular:

 White Gold: The Cool Classic

 Because white gold is an alloy of stronger metals combined with yellow gold, it’s quite durable.
-Many believe it best complements fair or rosy skin tones, as well as white diamonds.
+Many believe it best complements fair or rosy skin tones, as well as white diamonds, giving a more classic or glamorous feel.

 Rose Gold: The Blushing Romantic

 The rose color of this gold is created when pure gold is alloyed with copper.
 The more copper used, the redder the gold appears.
-It’s a durable metal, and because it can be created in a variety of colors, it can complement all skin tones.
+It’s a durable metal, and because it can be created in a variety of colors, it can complement a large range of skin tones.

 Yellow Gold: The Timeless Beauty

 Yellow gold is a mixture of copper, silver, zinc, nickel, and/or palladium.
 It has a warm luster and looks especially good in vintage settings, but is just as easily incorporated into a contemporary design.
-Yellow gold engagement rings provide a striking contrast to olive and darker skin tones.
+Yellow gold engagement rings provide a striking contrast to olive and darker skin tones that allow the ring to really explode off the wearer's finger.

 # 2 Cut of the stone

-Cut refers to the angles and proportions of facet arrangements, as well as the polished finish and symmetry of the diamond.
-Below are some of the cuts of diamonds:
+Cut refers to the angles and proportions of the facet arrangements, as well as the polished finish and symmetry of the stone itself.
+Below are some of the more popular cuts of diamonds:

 The round cut often appeals to those who are drawn to a classic and timeless style.
 It’s perfect for someone who wants a traditional look that will last through the ages, while its brilliant faceting is also great for someone looking for maximum sparkle.

 Oval cuts are becoming one of the most up-and-coming, popular diamond shapes.
-Great for those who love to stay ahead of the trends, the oval cut also exudes a classic, elegant aesthetic.
+Great for those who love to stay ahead of the trends, the oval cut also exudes a classic, elegant aesthetic that can be hard to match.

 The cushion cut is both feminine and trendy.
-Offering a soft look with a lot of sparkle, the cushion’s curved corners and brilliant facets are perfect for those with a softer side, whose style is less bold and more understated.
+Offering a soft look with a lot of sparkle, the cushion’s curved corners and brilliant facets are perfect for those with a softer side, whose style is less bold and more understated and genuine.

 The brilliant faceting and rectangular shape of a radiant cut is perfect for someone who loves a lot of sparkle and isn’t afraid to sport some bling.
-Those who like radiant cuts tend to be bubbly and outgoing, with strong personalities and a strong sense of style.
+Those who like radiant cuts tend to be bubbly and outgoing, with strong personalities and a strong sense of style to match.

 Pear or Marquise

-With an old world sophistication, Asscher cut diamonds appeal to those who love antiques and unique designs.
-These diamonds have a retro look, making them understated and elegant.
+With an old-world sophistication, Asscher cut diamonds appeal to those who love antiques and unique designs.
+These diamonds have a retro look, making them understated and elegant, without looking gaudy.

 Beyond size, the shape of a stone should also be proportionate to the finger.
-While a large round stone might perfectly match the proportions of someone with a larger hand, a pear shape might have a more appealing look on a smaller hand.
+While a large round stone might perfectly match the proportions of someone with a larger hand, a pear shape might have a more appealing look on a smaller hand with slender fingers.
 All of these elements work together and interact with the hand and finger of the person who will wear it.